By Jirapart Limaksorn, IDPC volunteer

 When drug use and possession for personal use are criminalised, large amounts of taxpayer money go into supporting the criminal justice system and law enforcement interventions, even though those methods have repeatedly proven ineffective in preventing the use and supply of drugs.
 The International Drug Policy Consortium recommends that drug policy should be based on the strongest evidence available.
 As a result, the government of Thailand should base its decisions on an objective assessment of the evidence of the impact of laws and policies and practices, by considering factors such as the relative cost and cost-effectiveness of different approaches to drug control, the distinction between the needs of people dependent on drugs compared to those who use drugs occasionally and recreationally, the need to offer a range of drug dependence treatment options (including detoxification, rehabilitation, psychological care and peer support).

 As discussed by government stakeholders including the then Minister of Justice in 2016, Thailand needs to consider decriminalising the use and possession of drugs.
 It reduces government waste of taxpayer money and the damaging impacts of criminal justice systems, especially law enforcement, on people.
 The cost savings can be invested in ensuring adequate provision of drug treatment, harm reduction and other health and social services for people who use drugs and their communities.
-This is what we truly need in Thailand, that would affect everyone in the society.
+This is what we truly need in Thailand, and would benefit everyone in the society.